 One of the best aspects of our apartment is not what is inside, but our location.
 We are only a ten-minute walk from La Sagrada Familia (seen above)!
 Coming to Barcelona, I was most excited to see La Sagrada Familia, and now I live here and walk by the amazing sight every day on my way to school.
 We are also on the same street as one of the two UAB campuses (Sant Pau), so it takes less than fifteen minutes to walk to class.

 After months of worrying about my living situation, I realized that I had nothing to be worried about in the first place.
 AIFS takes great care at making sure we are in a safe location with enough space to live comfortably.
 Everything is fully furnished so we could spend our first few days exploring the city rather than going out to buy supplies for our apartment.
-No matter what living style you choose, whether it be a homestay, a student residence, or an apartment, do not worry because it will be something that enhances your study abroad experience.
+No matter what housing option you choose as a student in Barcelona, whether it be a homestay, a student residence, or an apartment, do not worry because it will be something that enhances your study abroad experience.